intelligent-environments-lab/utx000/reports/bpeace2_operation/bpeace2-operation-check.md

 - [ ] Dates: Is there a way to find out why the device came online for a short while?
 - [ ] GPS: Check again if GPS data are available

+## Beacon 48

+### General Notes
+No data were logged on this beacon during the study period.

+### Sensor Notes
+Device seems fine and all the sensors are logging data when connected.

+### Debugging
+- [ ] TSL: I broke a wire when opening up the device.